0xtaha/0xtaha/README.md

 ## Profile

 Results-driven Senior Software Engineer with 5+ years of experience engineering scalable Distributed Systems and automating infrastructure.
-Specialized in building high-throughput backend services using Golang and Python, with expertise in docker, Kubernetes, Terraform, and Observability.
+Specialized in building high-throughput backend services using Python and Golang, with expertise in docker, Kubernetes, Terraform, and Observability.
 Proven track record of designing secure, event-driven microservices for enterprise cybersecurity environments.
 Strong foundation in Networking (TCP/IP) and Multicloud architectures (Azure/GCP).

 ## Professional Experience